buhrmi/buhrmi/README.md

 - All while using standard Rails controllers and actions, without having to develop an API
 - Easily testable and extremely maintainable code

 Intrigued?
 If you're looking for an app developer, reach out to [email](mailto:hello@buhrmi.de).
-My usual rate is $100 USD/hour, which can be cheaper if I really like your idea.
+My usual rate is $100 USD/hour.
+Too high?
+I'm okay with stock options.
 The initial consultation is free of course.
 I'm also available for hire full-time.

 ### Demo